Senile purpura is benign, easy bruising that affects older adults. It’s sometimes called actinic purpura.

 Protecting your limbs by wearing shin guards can also help prevent minor trauma that causes bruising.

 Taking citrus bioflavonoids twice daily may also be a good natural remedy for senile purpura.
-One study found that it reduced the purpura lesions by 50 percent in a group of 70 senior citizens.
+One found that it reduced the purpura lesions by 50 percent in a group of 70 senior citizens.

 There has been some interest in topical vitamin K as a treatment for senile purpura.
-One study found that applying topical vitamin K after a laser treatment minimized bruising.
+One found that applying topical vitamin K after a laser treatment minimized bruising.
 However, no studies have been done on people who have senile purpura.

 Senile purpura is not dangerous and is completely benign, but unless changes are made, the condition is likely to be recurring.
 Wearing sunblock can help protect your skin from further sun damage.